AQuadic/Hantoor_dashboard_Reactjs/.github/instructions/memory.instruction.md

 ## Notes

 - 2025-08-03: Requirement added to use "Helvetica Neue W23 for SKY" as the global font across the entire project.
 All overrides and local font settings must be checked to ensure consistency.
+- 2025-08-11: Login functionality reported as not working.
+Need to investigate Login component, auth store, API integration, and routing to identify and fix issues.

 # 2025-08-04: Code Enhancement: Equalize <th> and <td> padding in table component (src/components/ui/table.tsx) for visual consistency.
 Task started.
 Will update progress after each step.